Alfredredbird/ParrotBox/README.md

 # 🔍 Overview

  ParrotBox is a prototype script that can turn any device into a Network Accessed Decryption Device.
  ParrotBox is still in beta and is free and open source.
+ParrotBox works on a request bassed system with a dashboard.
 A better version of ParrotBox's README file will come soon.

+ Examples on how to submit requests to ParrotBox is in `reqtest.txt`.
+The dashboard can be accesses via the machines `ip` followed by the port `5000`.
+Default credentials are in `config.json`.

 # 📦 Installation
     git clone https://github.com/alfredredbird/ParrotBox.git